-1 Village Center Plan for the Route One Business District and review the Town's zoning and subdivision regulations to assure that they are consistent with the Village Center Plan.
-Oligoling Training Department developed in 2005, but not adopted by the Council.
-The plan was updated by the Community Development Committee and consists of zoning amendments as well as an Infrastructure Plan. --- --- ----------- --------------------- ---
+1 Continue implementing the Village Center Plan for the Route One Business District and review the Town's zoning and subdivision regulations to assure that they are consistent with the Village Center Plan.
+Ongoing Planning Department A new plan for Route One was developed in 2005, but not adopted by the Council.
+The plan was updated by the Community Development Committee and consists of zoning amendments as well as an Infrastructure Plan.